 Finally, we will look at several preliminary steps you can take when considering networking redundancy from Robert J. Shimonski of WindowsNetworking.com.
 His concepts are common to all networking environments, i.e., applicable to those using both Windows and Linux servers.

 Redundancy: An Insurance Policy

 Mike Hughes views redundancy as essentially an insurance policy for any engineering company that wants to make sure its systems remain active at all times.
 Essentially, for engineering firms, redundancy is a question of investment: “weighing risk versus value,” according to Mike.
 In other words, is it worth the cost it takes to implement the redundancies, or is it better to save the money and risk something going wrong?

 You can see how redundancy applies broadly to every company.
 No company wants to lose productivity and frustrate customers or users.
 In a hosting environment, this technology is critical because websites are the virtual face of a company.
 If the site goes down for any reason, it looks like the owner has closed up shop, which can be devastating for business.

 Redundancy: Mission Critical

-FileBound looks at redundancy as the basis for business continuity with regards to document accessibility.
-When it is essential that multiple users have the ability to view and analyze documents from a number of different locations, the redundancies of the underlying system allow that access to be failproof: any failures become irrelevant because the system is designed to automatically reroute the network as needed.
+FileBound looks at redundancy as the basis for business continuity concerning document accessibility.
+When multiple users must have the ability to view and analyze documents from several different locations, the redundancies of the underlying system allow that access to be failproof: any failures become irrelevant because the system is designed to automatically reroute the network as needed.